 Download the Diploma in Clinical Psychology Handbook (1239 KB)

 Apply for the Postgraduate Diploma in Clinical Psychology (PGDipClPs)

 Applications for admission to the Postgraduate Diploma in Clinical Psychology are handled online through the University's eVision system.
 To obtain information about how to apply, this system requires you to begin the application process.
 If you have never undertaken study at the University of Otago, the first step in this process involves you providing your name and contact details as well as information about your study to date.
 Once these details have been confirmed, you will be able to navigate to the online application pages for the Postgraduate Diploma in Clinical Psychology.

 The eVision system allows you to save partially completed applications.
 That is, you do not need to provide all the requested information in one session.
 Once you select to apply for the Postgraduate Diploma in Clinical Psychology, you should download the application information and instructions document.

-If you have any questions about the application process or are having difficulty with the e:Vision system, please contact the Director of the Clinical Psychology Programme, Dr Dione Healey.
+If you have any questions about the application process or are having difficulty with the e:Vision system, please contact the Director of the Clinical Psychology Programme, Associate Professor Dione Healey.

 To proceed with your application, follow the link below.
 This will load the qualification information on the Postgraduate Diploma in Clinical Psychology.
 Then select the yellow "Apply Now" button.